A Merrie English Christmas Dinner - 1911

 - one pound of finely chopped beef suet and

-All the ingredients must be thoroughly mixed, and tradition has it that every member of the family must take a hand in stirring the pudding.
-After mixing, divide it into portions, for these quantities will make enough for three or four good sized puddings.
+All the ingredients must be thoroughly mixed, and tradition has it that every family member must take a hand stirring the pudding.
+After mixing, divide it into portions, for these quantities will make enough for three or four good-sized puddings.

-Place in well-greased molds or bowls, cover closely, either with the lid of the mold or with a floured cloth which has been wrung out of boiling water, and steams the puddings for ten hours as it then requires only enough cooking to heat it through at the time of serving or about one hour.
+Place in well-greased molds or bowls, cover closely, either with the lid of the mold or with a floured cloth that has been wrung out of boiling water, and steam the puddings for ten hours as it then requires only enough cooking to heat it through at the time of serving or about one hour.

-In steaming the pudding, the water should never be allowed to come to the top of the molds and a kettle of boiling water must be in readiness all the time to replenish that in the saucepan containing the puddings, as if cold water, or even ordinarily hot water' is used for this purpose there is likely to be a heavy streak through the puddings.
+The water should never be allowed to come to the top of the molds when steaming the pudding.
+A kettle of boiling water must be in readiness all the time to replenish that in the saucepan containing the puddings, as if cold water, or even ordinarily hot water, is used for this purpose; there is likely to be a heavy streak through the puddings.

-English Plum Puddings are often made one year before they are used, and it is no uncommon sight in a country house to see two or three of them suspended from the rafters of kitchen or storeroom in company with the home-cured hams and bacon.
+English Plum Puddings are often made one year before they are used.
+It is no uncommon sight in a country house to see two or three of them suspended from the rafters of the kitchen or storeroom in company with the home-cured hams and bacon.

-Part of a cold plum pudding was the only available thing, and she hastily chopped it up enclosed it between crusts of pastry, baked it, and—behold!
+Part of a cold plum pudding was the only available thing, and she hastily chopped it up, enclosed it between crusts of pastry, baked it, and—behold!
 The first mince pie!
-It was so successful that she improved upon the formula and from that has come to our ever-popular mincemeat.
+It was so successful that she improved the formula, which has come to our ever-popular mincemeat.

-The English rule for this is: One pound each of currants, raisins, sugar, chopped suet, chopped apples, half a pound chopped mixed peel, the same of nuts or almonds; one teaspoonful of ground cinnamon, one teaspoonful of ground ginger, a quarter teaspoonful of ground cloves, one grated nutmeg, the grated rind of two lemons, one cupful of grape juice.
-To these ingredients, other fruits may be added at discretion, while the juice from canned fruits is often added as this gives both moisture and richness.
+The English rule for this is One pound each of currants, raisins, sugar, chopped suet, chopped apples, half a pound of chopped mixed peel, the same of nuts or almonds; one teaspoonful of ground cinnamon; one teaspoonful of ground ginger, a quarter teaspoonful of ground cloves, one grated nutmeg, the grated rind of two lemons, one cupful of grape juice.
+Other fruits may be added to these ingredients at discretion, while the liquid from canned fruits is often added as this gives both moisture and richness.

-Meat is not used in the making of real English mincemeat, unless we may call the suet meat.
+Meat is only used to make real English mincemeat, if we may call it suet meat.

-As in the case of the plum puddings, mincemeat improves by moderate keeping and, in any case, should be made four or five weeks before it is needed, that it may ripen.
-A good crust, flaky or puff should be used in making mince pies; otherwise, the moisture of the mincemeat is apt to render it heavy and soggy.
+As in the case of the plum puddings, mincemeat improves by moderate keeping and, in any case, should be made four or five weeks before it is needed so that it may ripen.
+A good crust, flaky or puff, should be used in making mince pies; otherwise, the moisture of the mincemeat is apt to render it heavy and soggy.

-Dessert in the form of fruits, nuts, and raisins comes after the pudding.
-As a general rule.
-Even where dinner is served at midday, no other set meal follows it, though the young people make merry with roasted chestnuts and snapdragon when they have somewhat recovered from the effects of their dinner.
+As a general rule, dessert in fruits, nuts, and raisins comes after the pudding.
+Even when dinner is served at midday, no other set meal follows.
+However, the young people make merry with roasted chestnuts and snapdragons when they have somewhat recovered from the effects of their dinner.

 Monkman, Elizabeth, "As Christmas Dinner is Served in Merrie England," in Table Talk: The American Authority Upon Culinary Topics and Fashions of the Table, Cooperstown, NY: The Arthur H. Crist Co.
 Vol. XXVI, No. 12, December 1911:652-654